luismilanooliveira/cis194/Readme.md

-# Introduction to Haskell Solutions
+# Introduction to Haskell
-These are the answers of me attempting to work through Brent Yorgey's [CIS 194(Spring 2013): Introduction to Haskell](http://www.seas.upenn.edu/~cis194/spring13/index.html)
+This repo contains source code from my answers to the exercises proposed in Brent Yorgey's [CIS 194(Spring 2013): Introduction to Haskell](http://www.seas.upenn.edu/~cis194/spring13/index.html) course.

-I decided to try this because of a recommendation by [@bitemyapp](http://github.com/bitemyapp)
+I decided to try this because of a [recommendation](https://github.com/bitemyapp/learnhaskell) by [@bitemyapp](http://github.com/bitemyapp)

-Link to the recommendation: https://github.com/bitemyapp/learnhaskell

-For more information about learning haskell resources: http://bitemyapp.com/posts/2014-12-31-functional-education.html
+The course is very well structured from a didatic point of view and I surely recommend it to anyone who wants to learn some Haskell.